If you cannot adopt, please consider fostering one of our wonderful dogs. You truly can save a life!!!

 The requirements of becoming a foster parent for one of our rescue dogs is simple.
 You must be willing to take a dog into your home and give him or her a safe, loving environment along with some patience and guidance while we search for their forever home.
 The often arrive scared, tired, travel weary and confused.

 Most fosters will last on average only a few weeks, some shorter, some longer.

 We will also provide food if necessary.
 We pay for all vetting.
-To learn more about our foster program, please submit our foster application if you are interested in fostering for The Last Resort!!
+To learn more about our foster program, please submit a foster application here: Thelastresortrescue.com/foster if you are interested in fostering for The Last Resort!!